IDF · MDF · Network Closets · Application Guide

 UPS for every IDF and MDF configuration

 IDF and MDF closets present the same core challenge in different form factors — limited space, often elevated ambient temperatures, and limited on-site access for maintenance.
-These three platforms cover the full range of configurations.
+These platforms cover the full range of configurations.

 Standby · Wall mount · Lithium